Josef37/unique-coupons/readme.txt

 == Customization ==

 Most of the user-facing customization can be done in the group editor.
-If you want to change the users which should be able to get coupons, you can hook into the `wp_coupons_user_is_authorized` filter.
+If you want to change the users which should be able to get coupons, you can hook into the `wp_coupons_user_is_authorized_for_coupons` filter.
 Currently, there is no way to distribute coupons to anonymous users (keeping track is done server-side).
 So even if you allow this through this filter, it will not work.

 == Shortcomings/Bugs ==